AndersenLab/dry-guide/docs/rockfish/VAST.md

 `scr4-eande106` is a small partition primarily used for scratch space.
 It's currently contains a series of folders with two-digit hexadecimal numbers that are used for `Nextflow` working files, and it's supposed to be used only to hold small test files and scripts with the aim to eventually delete such test files and reuse this space.**

 If you need to use the scratch partition for something other than running nextflow, receate a directory under your own name (`~/scr4-eande106/<your name>`).

+## Mapping VAST to your local computer

+In order to make accessing and transferring data easier, you can create a link to vast on your computer as if it were a network hard-drive.
+To do this, use the following procedure.

+### Windows machines

+Open a file explorer window and right-click on the "Network" icon on the left-hand side of the window.
+Select "Map Network Drive".
+This will bring up a dialog box for you to enter the address of vast.
+Put in the address `\\vast.rockfish.jhu.edu\bio-andersen$`.
+You will also get to select a letter drive to map it to.
+I suggest "V".
+Also make sure that the check box for reconnecting to server upon restart is checked.
+When you click OK, you will be prompted for credentials.
+Instead of your usual JHED ID, use `WIN\<JHED>` where <JHED> is your JHED ID.
+Use your normal JHED password.
+Check the box to remember credentials and press OK.
+This should show a brief window while connecting and then close the dialog box.
+You can now find VAST under "Network" when you expand it in the explorer window.
+I suggest right-clicking on the VAST folder and pinning it to your EZ-access menu.

+### Mac and Linux machines

+Open Finder and under the "Go" drop-down menu at the top, select connect to server.
+This will open a dialog box with a line for you to enter an address for VAST.
+Use the address `smb://vast.rockfish.jhu.edu/bio-andersen$` and click "Connect".
+You will be prompted for credentials.
+Use your JHED ID and password.
+This should create an icon for VAST under "Locations" in your Finder windows.
+You can also drag and drop the VAST folder to your favorites section of the Finder window for quick access.

+For Linux machines, use the Nautilus file browser (or whatever file manager your distro uses) and follow the directions as described for Macs.